-Q) What is a Range Steward?
-Range Stewards are Working Circle's version of range riders..
-These are comprised of our rancher partners who work directly on the ground supporting their communities to monitor, implement and manage conflict reduction strategies.
-Our Range Stewards are provided ongoing support and comprehensive training in the stockmanship, herd, and land management strategies that promote.
+Q) How do you support Range Riders?
+Range Riders work with our rancher partners who work directly on the ground supporting their communities to monitor, implement and manage conflict reduction strategies.
+They are provided ongoing support and comprehensive training in the stockmanship, herd, and land management strategies.

 Q) What do you think needs to change in order to make this work?
 A) Only a change in mindset can bring about a change in action.
 This applies to wolf advocates as it does to the ranching communities.
 Working Circle endeavors to expand the conversation and thus understanding between those who support wolves and those who live and work in wolf country.
 Only through deeper understanding and acceptance of the realities of the modern world, along with greater awareness of our actions, can we forward needed change in how we approach wolf conservation and sustainable ranching.

 Focusing on a regenerative model (see above) for coexistence versus doing things how "they have always been done" is key to success.
 We must recognize that strategies have evolved over time, including more sustainable approaches rooted in herd management and stockmanship.